strobo-inc/nrfjprog/README.md

         __init__.py # Package marker to make model a module. perform_command.py # This is where the functionality of each command is implemented.
-Relies on the pynrfjprog module. device.py # Implements a class to represent the specs of a specific device (i.e. NRF52_FP1).
+Relies on the pynrfjprog module. device.py # Implements a class to represent the specs of a specific device (i.e. NRF52_FP1). tests\
+  unit_tests.py # All of the unit tests for nrfjprog.exe.
+Requires that dist/OS/ to be present on system which contains the built .exe for the system's OS.
 ```

 # Architecture